 The glamorous cable-stayed bridge across the Victoria Nile located at Njeru, a suburb of the city of Jinja – Uganda; aroused excitement among people after its completion in October 2018.
-One of the aims of constructing this bridge was to enhance tourism with the addition of this iconic signature beauty of the gigantic concrete and steel structure is 72 harp-like white cables connecting the bridge deck to two 69-metre tall inverted-Y pylon towers that are well lit in the night.
+One of the aims of constructing this bridge was to enhance tourism with the addition of this iconic signature beauty of the gigantic concrete and steel structure is 72 harp-like white cables connecting the bridge deck to two 69-meter tall inverted-Y pylon towers that are well-lit in the night.
 It is said to look like the ‘Anzac’ Bridge in Sydney, Australia.

 The overall width of the New Jinja Bridge is 22.9m wide.
-It has a dual carriageway 7.0m wide with a pedestrian walk way of 2.25m wide on both ends with a projected lifespan of 120 years.
+It has a dual carriageway 7.0m wide with a pedestrian walkway of 2.25m wide on both ends with a projected lifespan of 120 years.